How to Make Competitive Intelligence Work with Lots of Competitors. Check out these 5 tips to keep up with CI in a Hyper-Competitive Market.

 How to automate competitor research & reporting

 Website – the most obvious source of insight may also contain the most information.
-Get an idea of how your competition presents their products to customers, CTAs, pricing and promotions, as well as feature lists.
+Get an idea of your competition's messaging, CTAs, pricing and promotions, as well as feature lists.
 You can begin comparing your product offering to theirs and get an idea of potential ways to win a sale against them.
+Pay close attention to changes on key pages.

-News – Press releases and other announcements the company puts out are an excellent resource for tracking new product offerings or other big company updates such as partnerships or major personal changes.
+News – Press releases and other announcements are an excellent resource for tracking new product offerings or other big company updates such as partnerships or major personnel and leadership changes.

 Ads – Are your competitors investing in PPC campaigns on AdWords and Facebook?
 Take a look at what they’re advertising and which landing pages they are focusing on.
 Take note of their headlines or any creative CTA they have included.
 This presents another opportunity to discover ideas for your own future PPC campaigns.